AdobeDocs/workfront-learn.en/help/fusion/12-exercises/exploring-runs-cycles-and-bundles.md

 ---
-title: Exploring runs, cycles, and bundles
+title: Exploring runs, cycles, and bundles exercise
 description: Understand how runs, cycles, and bundles behave using the execution history of a scenario.
 activity: use
 team: Technical Marketing